Nonlocal degenerate parabolic hyperbolic equations on bounded domains: Uniqueness of entropy solutions

 \section{Uniqueness of entropy solutions}

 This section is devoted to proving the uniqueness of entropy solutions of \eqref{E}.
-The proof deploys the classical Kruskov's `doubling of variables' device, and follows a similar path as the one developed in the work of Otto \cite{Ott96}, Michel and Vovelle \cite{MiVo03} and Mascia et al. \cite{MaPoTe02}.
+The proof deploys the classical Kruskov's `doubling of variables' device as developed for nonlocal problems in \cite{CiJa11,Ali07}, and follows a similar path as the one developed in the work of Otto \cite{Ott96}, Michel and Vovelle \cite{MiVo03} and Mascia et al. \cite{MaPoTe02}.
 Its length is due to the many non-trivial limits that need to be computed.
 To get a rough understanding of the coming proof, we give a formal overview of its steps:

 For two entropy solutions $u,v$ with the same exterior data $\bu=\bv$ the proof starts off classically by doubling the variables, $u=u(t,x)$ and $v=v(s,y)$, followed by combining the two entropy inequalities for a nonnegative test function in the variables $(t,x,s,y)$ which is compactly supported in $Q\times Q$.
 The test function is chosen as a product of boundary layer sequences (for compact support) and a standard mollifier in the variables $t-s$ and $x-y$.